 By outsourcing QA experts when internal resources are deficient, you can maintain the quality of your products and services.

-You can save a lot of money by outsourcing your QA team, since hiring an offshore team of QA personnel is much more cost-effective than hiring from your own country.
+You can save money by outsourcing your QA team since hiring an offshore team of QA personnel is more cost-effective than hiring from the U.S.